CleverYh/sbqhy/README.md

+# HuffmanTree

+has its own repo at https://github.com/CleverYh/HuffmanTree

 # sbqhy

 This repo stores the code of the homework in the course DCS211-Data Structure and Algorithm by Qiao Haiyan.